 - weight loss

-- wakefulness for an unusually long period of time followed by abnormally long periods of sleep
+- wakefulness for an unusually extended period of time followed by abnormally long periods of sleep

 - picking at body parts